root-project/root/docbook/users-guide/Trees.md

 reading is quicker because variables of the same type are stored consecutively and the type does not have to be read each time.
 It is slower to write because of the large number of buffers as described above.
-See “
+See "

-Performance Benchmarks” for performance impact of split and non-split mode.
+Performance Benchmarks" for performance impact of split and non-split mode.

 #### Rules for Splitting